Last Updated on March 9, 2023

 We love to involve the children in deciding what stops we should make along the way.
 When they are younger and cannot really voice their opinion, we try to steer some activities to something that would interest them.
 It is a great way to keep them interested and learning, without it feeling like work.
 They feel like they are discovering these places for themselves, instead of it just being “another place that Mom and Dad dragged us to”.
 Active and hands-on learning has so many benefits!

 Family road trips can help to build a deeper level of patience, for both kids and adults.
 While the kids can get frustrated as they wait to reach the next destination, they will gain patience as they learn that it takes time to reach the next adventure.
-This also has really helped our kids building a deeper level of patience in other situations too.
+This also has really helped our kids build a deeper level of patience in other situations too.

 Living Outside Our Comfort Zone